EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 a quid pm quo agreement, the fact remains that Blankenship's extraordinary contributions were made at a time when he had a vested stake in the outcome.
-Just as no man is allowed to be a judge in his own cause, similar fears of bias can arise when --- without the consent of the other parties --- a man chooses the judge in his own cause.
+Just as no man is allowed to be a judge in his own cause, similar fears of bias can arise when---without the consent of the other parties---a man chooses the judge in his own cause.
 And applying this principle to the judicial election process, there was here a serious, objective risk of actual bias that required Justice Benjamin's recusal.